bdanubius/ComparativeConnectomics/Readme.md

 # Physical Network Constraints Define the Lognormal Architecture of the Brain's Connectome

-## Overview

 Thank you for your interest in our project.

-This repository contains code and data used in our paper, organized into several directories for ease of use.
+This repository contains the code and data access to reproduce the results of [our paper](https://www.biorxiv.org/content/10.1101/2025.02.27.640551v1), organized into several directories for ease of use.
 Below is a description of the folder structure and contents.

 ## Directory Structure